Introduction

 Conclusion

 This article is meant to stimulate discussion of a more modern and contextually aware definition for the word ‘control’.
 Devices that employ computational capability may require a more nuanced definition of control, while devices that go beyond general computational capability and employ machine learning and/or artificial intelligence may require an even more specialized definition.
-I have not offered any such definitions; an entire book could be dedicated to deriving them.
-However, for a specific circumstance, a nuanced and contextually relevant definition could be derived.

 On a related note, in 2012, Kyle Graham, Assistant Professor of Law, Santa Clara University, discussed how new technology is gradually included into stare decisis (the doctrine of precedent) in Of Frightened Horses and Autonomous Vehicles: Tort Law and its Assimilation of Innovations.